misotanni/misotanni.github.io/fjs/en/crash.md

 - In note naming, positive accidentals are written as a superscript and negative ones as a subscript.
 - In music notation, positive accidentals are written as the number itself, and negative ones as the number with a negative sign.

-Also, you use a "1" accidental as a kind of "natural" for FJS accidentals.
-If you write E<sup>5</sup> on a staff, followed by E, then the +5 accidental carries until the end of the bar, just like conventional accidentals.
-To prevent this from happening, the next E must be written with a "1" accidental in front.

 You may have noticed that I used the words "positive" and "negative" rather than "upward" and "downward".
 This is because, in the FJS, positive accidentals are not always upward and negative accidentals are not always downward.
 Instead, **positive is always otonal** and **negative is always utonal**.
 This means that - and this is very important - *an FJS accidental is always positive in the direction in which a Pythagorean approximation becomes the target prime interval.* For example, to notate 5/4 above C, we first write E (its approximation, 81/64), and then we change it to 5/4 by writing E<sup>5</sup>.
 This change actually *lowers* it by 81/80.

 This may seem unnecessarily confusing at first glance, but it actually simplifies things.
 A positive accidental of, say, +17, always means that applying it will add a factor of 17 to the numerator, and as long as you know what Pythagorean interval is close to 17/16 (spoiler: it's a m2), you know that 17/16 is just a m2 with a +17 accidental attached.
 You don't need to know if the Pythagorean approximation is higher or lower than the target.
 This principle, focusing on otonality and utonality rather than direction, also makes the notation of many tuning systems and scales much more intuitive.
 In fact, in the FJS, the accidental +5 is actually represented as having a value of 80/81, not 81/80.
 You will find that in a list of formal commas for any prime number *p* > 3, every formal comma will always contain a factor of *p* in the numerator.
 It's also where the system gets its name from: the **Functional** Just System; the one that focuses on representing *function* rather than pitch position.